 The LORD Rules Over All (Psalm 103:17-19)

-While throughout Psalm 103 David is reflecting on the character and benefits of the Lord, he shifts his focus to man in verses 14–16.
-During this shift we learn that man is finite, and is like grass when compared to the everlasting God.
+Throughout Psalm 103 David is reflecting on the character and benefits of the Lord, but in verses 14–16, he shifts his focus to man.
+During this shift we learn that man is finite and like grass when compared to the everlasting God.
 David continues to worship by returning his focus to the steadfast love of the Lord, the commandments of the Lord, and the kingdom of the Lord.